GatoGraphQL/ExtensionStarter/README.md

 ### 1. Create a new repository from this template

-`GatoGraphQL/ExtensionStarter` is a GitHub template repository.

-Create your own repository from it:
+Create your own repository from the `GatoGraphQL/ExtensionStarter` template:

 - Click on "Use this template => Create a new repository"
 - Select the GitHub owner, and choose a proper name for your repository (eg: `youraccount/GatoGraphQLExtensionsForMyCompany`)